 Reaching young people through print has been a priority for The Salvation Army since 1881.
 Volume 1 (1895) of “Young Soldier” began The Salvation Army’s printing ministry to children in America.
 When “Young Soldier” ended in 1990, “Young Salvationist” took the reins in 1991 with a teenage and young adult audience in mind.

 Peer’s team are based out of The Salvation Army’s National Headquarters in Alexandria, Virginia.
-Eight young writers across the country also contribute monthly to the mission of the magazine.
 Contact the team here.

 The Peer Team

 Born and raised in Michigan, Andrea attended Michigan State University where she earned a degree in journalism, with a focus in design and broadcast.
 After graduation, she moved to New York where she began her professional career at Macy’s.
-While in the Big Apple, Andrea met her future husband and ultimately moved to Virginia where she found a family at the next step in her professional development at The Salvation Army.Andrea Martin – Graphic Designer
+While in the Big Apple, Andrea met her future husband and ultimately moved to Virginia in 2013 where she found a family at the next step in her professional development at The Salvation Army.Andrea Martin – Art Director, Peer Magazine & Crest Books

-Resident of Utah for the past thirteen years, Micah is a student at the University of Utah pursuing a double major in Family and Consumer Studies.
-His interests are a myriad of subjects ranging from Geeky pop culture to music.Micah Trimmer – Movie Reviewer
+Micah, Peer’s movie reviewer, lives in Denver.
+He graduated from the University of Utah with a B.A. in Human Development and Family Studies, as well as a B.S. in Consumer and Community Studies.
+His interests are a myriad of subjects ranging from geeky pop culture to music.Micah Trimmer – Movie Reviewer